A brief history of Kevin’s Career – “The Early Years”

 Aged 9 he made his first solo radio broadcast winning the children’s section of the BBC’s “Search for the Stars.
 He also went on to win the competition again the following year.

 Aged 17 Kevin made his first television appearance and represented his school as soloist for BBC Television’s “The Music Quiz.”
 Since then he has appeared with such celebrities as Roy Castle and Harry Secombe.

-Leaving the Bodmin Town Band at the age of 14, Kevin moved to St Austell Town Band where he took the position of principal euphonium.
-Throughout his teenage years he enjoyed long spells with the Cornwall Youth Band and the National Youth Band of Great Britain, as well as having much success in solo contests both locally and nationally.
+When aged 14, Kevin moved to St Austell Town Band and took the position of principal euphonium.
+He enjoyed long spells with the Cornwall Youth Band and the National Youth Band of Great Britain.
+He also had much success in solo contests both locally and nationally.

 Kevin has played under the baton of some of the great names of the brass band world.

 These include: Harry Mortimer, Edward Gregson, Roy Newsome, Professor Walter Hargreaves, Major Peter Parkes and Albert Chappell.